 How many times a week do you find yourself hitting the snooze button on your alarm clock simply because you don’t feel like you got enough sleep?
 How often do you find yourself feeling tired, cloudy, and overall dragging your feet by mid-afternoon?
 Do you often find yourself counting down the hours until you can go to bed and finally get some shut-eye?
 If these sentiments sound familiar to you, then there is no doubt you are fighting fatigue on a pretty regular basis.
 It could be that you aren’t getting enough sleep, or it may be the quality of your sleep that is to blame.
 Then again, maybe it’s a combination of both.
+Perhaps you need to try some energizing supplements like l-theanine and gaba or cut out that caffeine before bed.
 Either way, we’re here to look at four tips that can help you to feel more energized and awake each day.

 Invest in a Good Quality Mattress

 A good place to start is with your mattress itself.
 If it is 10 years or older, then there’s a good chance it has reached its maximum age span.
 Even if it’s not 10 years old, if it wasn’t a good quality mattress or the wrong type of mattress to start with, then it’s not offering the support you need.
 Ideally, you want to find a mattress that is medium-firm.
 You don’t want something that is too soft where your body will sink in some spots and not in others.
 This doesn’t provide the proper support for your back, spine, and joints.
 On the flip side, something too firm without any give at all will cause pain in your body and even pressure points.
 A medium-firm mattress tends to be that perfect middle ground that works for the majority of people.
 The great thing about mattress shopping nowadays is that you can get one online and not even have to go to the trouble of visiting all kinds of stores.
 You may still want to try various models in-store and then just watch for the model you like to go on sale online.